 - The text conforms to APA style and the requirements stated above under “Manuscript Style, Length, and Format.”

-- The submission is in Microsoft Word (.doc – please use a version earlier than 2007) or in rich text format (.rtf).
-Any supplemental files are in Microsoft Word, rich text format, or Microsoft Excel.
+- The submission is in LaTex or Microsoft Word (.docx – please use 2010 version or later).
+Any supplemental files are in Microsoft Word, Microsoft Excel, or PDF.
 If uploading a LaTeX file, please include a PDF file of the submission.

 - All URL addresses in the manuscript (e.g., http://www.aera.net) are activated and ready to click.